 The text of observational and experimental articles is usually - but not necessarily - divided into sections with headings.
 JFS uses an "Introduction" heading.
 The introductory text begins on the first text page.
 Other typical headings include Methods (or Materials and Methods), Results, and Discussion.
 Long articles may need subheadings within the sections to clarify their content, especially the Results and Discussion sections.
-Other types of articles, such as Case Reports, are likely to need different headings should be in all caps and bolded, subheadings should be in upper and lowercase and un-bolded and italicized, and sub-sub-headings should be in upper and lowercase and normal text (no bold or italicize).
+Other types of articles, such as Case Reports, are likely to need different headings and subheadings.
+Generally, avoid overuse of subheadings, especially in the Methods section.
+Headings should be in all caps and bolded, subheadings should be in upper and lowercase and un-bolded and italicized, and sub-subheadings should be in upper and normal text (no bold or italicize).